Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/generate_cluster/utils.md

 Returns

 : The function does not return any values.
-It performs an operation within the Neo4j database to create a graph project for subsequent graph data science operations.
+It performs an operation within the Neo4j database to create a graph project for subsequent GDS operations.

 ### Detect Community